 Follow the detailed steps in this chapter to install OTOBO on your server.
 You can then use its web interface to login and administer the system.

 As of OTOBO version 10.0.7, we recommend Docker and Docker Compose for the OTOBO installation.
-By using our Docker-Compose image, all recommended dependencies (such as Elasticsearch, Redis Cache, etc.) are installed and configured automatically.
-Updates are thus greatly simplified and the performance has been increased.
-You can find the installation instructions at https://doc.otobo.org/manual/installation/stable/en/content/installation-docker.html
+By using the provided Docker images, all recommended dependencies (such as Elasticsearch, Redis Cache, etc.) are installed and configured automatically.
+Updates are thus greatly simplified and the performance has been improved.
+You can find the instructions for Docker-based installation at https://doc.otobo.org/manual/installation/stable/en/content/installation-docker.html .

 Preparation: Disable SELinux when it is installed and enabled¶

 If your system uses SELinux, you should disable it, otherwise OTOBO will not work correctly.

 getenforce when you are not sure whether SELinux is installed and enabled on your system.

 sestatus command returns the SELinux status and the SELinux policy being used.